twist2/Final-Project-1/README.md

   * Groups numbers (1-3)

 * Assignments: There are 9 total assignments in the class.
 Four are individual, four are group projects, and one is a final assignment.
 Of the group projects, 3 allow for choosing a partner, and in one groups are randomly assigned.
+   * The assignments weights are split as follows, .5 for one individual assignment, 1 each for the 3 additional individual assignments,     1 for the randomized group assignment, 1 each for the chosen group assignments and 2 for the final project.
+Assignments are worth       75% of the overall final grade.

 * Student Participation: A completely random variable based on the total number of classes.
+Particiaption counts for 10% of the final grade.

 ## Hypothesis or hypotheses before running the simulation:
 Students who have had prior experience coding in Python will me more likely to pass the course with a higher grade than those who came in with little experience.